paulbradish/awesome-digital-marketing/README.md

 - [Google Trends](https://trends.google.com/trends/) - Explore what the world is searching (on Google).
 - [People Also Ask](https://www.neuraltext.com/ai/people-also-ask) - Get dozens of popular questions your audience also asked and discover untapped content opportunities.

-## Email Marketing
-- [Constant Contact](https://www.constantcontact.com/) - Deliver stunning emails and a whole lot more.
-Attract new customers and boost sales with their complete, easy-to-use digital marketing suite.
-- [Mailchimp](https://mailchimp.com/) - Grow your business on your terms with Mailchimp's All-In-One marketing, automation & email marketing platform.
-### Email Marketing Resources
-- [The Ultimate Guide to Email Marketing](https://blog.hubspot.com/marketing/email-marketing-guide) - Learn everything you need to know about email marketing; from creating a strategy and building a list to email regulations and tracking results.

 ## Lead Generation (Inbound Marketing)
 - [Eloqua Marketing Automation](https://www.oracle.com/cx/marketing/automation/) - Create more closed-loop marketing and sales activities and manage cross-channel B2B marketing campaigns that nurture leads across each stage of the buying process.
 A best-in-class B2B marketing automation solution, Oracle Eloqua Marketing Automation offers campaign design, advanced lead scoring, real-time firmographic data, and integrated sales tools.